 Trying different fruit and veggie hacks can be a lot of fun, and before you know it, those hacks can turn into healthy habits that last a lifetime.
-National Fruits & Veggies Month is the perfect time to get inspired and refresh your routine with some fun and flavorful fruit and veggie hacks for better health and well-being.
+January is the perfect time to get inspired and refresh your routine with some fun and flavorful fruit and veggie hacks for better health and well-being.

 1. Make it easy with fresh, frozen, canned, dried and 100% juice